 This is a key way to provide for your family; many people consider life insurance when they become parents or if they have other financial dependents such as aging parents.
 A policy might be surprisingly inexpensive, as well.
 For example, with a life insurance quote from Fabric, a 30-year-old woman in Texas would pay only $24.78 a month for $500,000 in coverage over 20 years, if she doesn’t smoke and is in excellent health.

 Next, you’ll likely want to have at least three to six months’ worth of expenses in a liquid account that you can access in case of emergencies.

 Emergency funds are especially important during a global pandemic or other times of widespread financial distress.

 “An emergency fund gives you the ability to stay on track no matter what your other goals are,” says Rich Ramassini, a Certified Financial Planner and senior vice president at PNC Investments.
+This is true even if you have credit card debt.
 “Let’s say you want to aggressively pay down your credit cards, but your car breaks down and you need a $2,000 repair.
 If you don’t have an emergency fund, guess where that money is coming from?”